 Compose that cut!

-We have our music, the best clips from the days/weeks/months on the job…so now it’s time to cut!
-All editors have their own process when it comes to actually laying down cuts, so I’m not going to tell you one way or the other is better.
-I am going to let you know what I think about when I’m cutting together an event video.
+We have our music and the best clips from the days/weeks/months on the job… so now it’s time to cut!
+All editors have their own process when it comes to actually laying down cuts, so we’re not going to tell you one way or the other is better.
+We are going to let you know what we think about when cutting together an event video.

-First, I usually go in chronological order—at least to start.
-If the edit lends itself to being out of order (usually to make a point about a certain element of the event) then I will figure that out once I have a rough edit of the actual event start to finish.
+First, our team typically proceeds in chronological order—at least to start.
+If the edit lends itself to being out of order (usually to make a point about a certain element of the event) then we’ll figure that out once there’s a rough edit of the actual event start to finish.
 Cutting close to the beats that you want to end up with will help in the final edit as well.

-Finally, I usually find a “special” part of the event to break out—something to change up the pace of the edit, even if it’s just something weird or interesting one of the attendees said that you caught on camera (that reflects well on the client of course!).
-This is something that I usually put toward the end of the cut to surprise and delight the viewer as they watch and keep them watching to the end.
+Finally, we’ll usually find a “special” part of the event to break out—something to change up the pace of the edit, even if it’s just something weird or interesting one of the attendees said that was caught on camera (that reflects well on the client of course!).
+This is something that we’ll usually put toward the end of the cut to surprise and delight the viewer as they watch and keep them watching to the end.

 Event videography can seem boring at times, but the process to edit can be just as rewarding as any other project.
 Finding a great story by seeing everything you captured, picking awesome music, and composing a compelling edit can be fun and gives you a chance to show off skills you may not use in other projects.
-I look at every event as a story in itself, and if I can tell a great one, it keeps clients coming back for more.
+Bottom line: look at every event as a story in itself, and if you can tell a great one, it’ll keep clients coming back for more.